Firebase Realtime Database

 - Cloud Storage stores files such as images, videos, and audio as well as other user-generated content.

-- Set data and listen for changes using the iOS, Android, Web, Admin SDKs, or the REST API.
+- Set data and listen for changes using the Apple platforms, Android, Web, Admin SDKs, or the REST API.

-- Add Firebase Realtime Database to your iOS, Android, or Web app.
+- Add Firebase Realtime Database to your Apple, Android, or Web app.

-- Learn about how to secure your files using Firebase Realtime Database Rules.
+- Learn about how to secure your files using Firebase Realtime Database Security Rules.